 Emergence of EMS in India

-From starting off with its presence in urban India, EMS has, in no time, expanded its footprint to remote areas of the country, with a primary focus on road-accidents and traumas, thereby receiving massive recognition as a crucial part of the Indian healthcare sector.
+From starting off with its presence in urban India, EMS has, in no time, expanded its footprint to remote areas of the country, with a primary focus on road accidents and traumas, thereby receiving massive recognition as a crucial part of the Indian healthcare sector.

-Under EMS, 108 and 102 are popular helplines associated with its prompt and robust ambulance services across India.
+Under EMS, 108 and 102 are popular helplines associated with their prompt and robust ambulance services across India.
 The provision of EMS forms an integral part of the Indian Constitution, with consistent efforts to improve the budget allocation towards the health industry, annually.

-Education, Training and Recruitment for EMTs
+Education, Training, and Recruitment for EMTs

-A surge has been witnessed in the number of training programmes for EMT job prospects, especially for the personnel to be deployed to ambulance services.
+A surge has been witnessed in the number of training programs for EMT job prospects, especially for the personnel to be deployed to ambulance services.
 Youngsters across the country are being increasingly encouraged to undertake vocational and related training for EMT jobs, with several institutes offering placements too.
 Employment camps in certain states have also been set up in recent years to recruit EMTs.
 With the introduction of a number of ambulance services in India, the demand for EMT jobs has evidently risen.

 Why India requires trained EMTs

 In India, there have been several accidents and mishaps for many years now, especially with respect to the road.
 In such cases, the ‘Golden Hour’, and the ‘Platinum Ten Minutes’ are of prime essence because prompt medical attention is imperative to increase the chances of survival.
-In rural areas of the country, this has known to be a bigger challenge due to the lack of sincerity and efficient services as well as personnel during emergencies.
+In rural areas of the country, this has been known to be a bigger challenge due to the lack of sincerity and efficient services as well as personnel during emergencies.

 While such situations have occurred less frequently in the recent past, unfortunately, there are still people in India who do not rush to the aid of the injured during accidents and mishaps.
 Therefore, there is an eternal need for trained EMTs, especially for ambulances who basically tend to be lifesavers in case of such fatalities.

 Ambulance attendants alone, in many cases, find it challenging to handle the situation.
 At such times, trained EMTs are a boon as they are well-equipped to provide care to the injured until their treatment.
-Having them aids in not only making accidents and traumatic mishaps care efficient, but also creating awareness amongst people regarding the quality of life perseverance in the country.
+Having them aids in not only making accidents and traumatic mishaps care efficient but also creating awareness amongst people regarding the quality of life perseverance in the country.